patrickbrown-dev/quasars/docs/deployment.md

 4. Supply tag when prompted (it should default to latest tag).
 5. Monitor release and post-deploy.

-Floating IP assignment is completely automated during deploy.

 ### Rollbacks

-In the case of a bad deploy, issue the `rake digital_ocean:floating_ip[DEPLOY]` command where `DEPLOY` is the previous deployment environment.
+In the case of a bad deploy, issue the `cap production deploy:rollback`.
 For more information, refer to the capistrano [rollback documentation][1].

 [1]: https://capistranorb.com/documentation/getting-started/rollbacks/